-As stated in the FSP, the objective set by government for soils is, without unduly reducing the supply of timber from British Columbia's forests, to conserve the productivity and the hydrologic function of soils.
+As stated in the FSP, the objective set by government for soils is to conserve the productivity and the hydrologic function of soils.
 However, Section 12.1 of the FPPR states a person required to prepare a forest stewardship plan is exempt from the requirement to prepare a result or strategy if the person undertakes to comply with Sections 35 (Soil Disturbance Limits) and 36 (Permanent Access Structure Limits) of the FPPR.